 Mickey’s Toontown was first introduced to us in 1993 when it became an official land in Disneyland Park.
 In 2023 (almost exactly 30 years later!) we’ll see a reimagined space and plenty of ways to interact with our favorite pals at Disneyland Resort.
 Keep reading for more details.

 We first saw Mickey’s Toontown in 1993, but legend says its roots go back to 1928.
 This was when Mickey Mouse was looking for a space away from the hustle of Hollywood.
-He found the perfect home in a quiet Toon suburb where he was soon joined by his best pals.

 For decades this secluded suburb was kept a secret from all visitors to Disneyland Resort.
 But in 1990, the pals all decided that they wanted to open the gates to non-Toon guests.
 Disneyland guests have been enjoying the fun, the gags, the laughs and the thrills ever since.

-Mickey’s Toontown Attractions
+Mickey’s Toontown Rides & Attractions

 Mickey’s Toontown quickly became a hang out for families and little ones with popular attractions and play spaces.
 See how you can ride all your favorites with our Disneyland Plan ride guide.